 With self-employment taxes, there is no shared responsibility between employers and employees.
 A self-employed business owner is required to pay the complete amount of both Medicare and Social Security taxes.

 Another name for self-employment taxes is the Self-Employment Contributions Act (SECA) tax.
 The 2018 tax rate for self-employment is 15.3 percent, with 12.4 percent being paid to Social Security and 2.9 percent going to Medicare.
 The 2.9 percent owed to Medicare taxes takes affect when you earn more than $128,400.
 An additional 0.9 percent Medicare tax will be levied if your gross wages rise above a certain amount based on your filing status.

 Employers are allowed to provide benefits to their employees that are funded by pre-tax payroll deductions, including:

 - Retirement plan contributions.
 This can include a 401(k) plan.

 - 403(b) plan contributions for nonprofit or government employees.

 - Flexible spending account contributions, a voluntary program that provides reimbursement for medical expenses.

 - Health savings account contributions, which are similar to flexible spending accounts.
 The difference is that the money in the account does not roll over between fiscal years.

 If you need help with determining how to calculate payroll taxes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.